arlencox/mlbdd/README.md

 implementations.
 The first is indirection inefficiency and the second is algorithmic inefficiency.
 Indirection inefficiency arises when extra indirections are introduced when they are not required.
-The first BDD implementaiton suffer from this problem due to the implementation of hash consing that it uses.
+The first BDD implementation suffer from this problem due to the implementation of hash consing that it uses.

 Efficient Hash Consing